ChanghoJ/is477-fall2023-final-project/README.md

 ## License
 - Creative Commons CCZero (CC0-1.0) for the license.
 - Characteristic: No Copyright, Global Applicability, Freedom to Use.
-- It is a very good license to my project, because it provides the neccessary part of it
+- It is a very good license to the project, because it provides the neccessary part of it

 ## References